Hizoka76/keneric/README.md

 ## English version:
+### Warning:
+It seems that you need a recent version of Dolphin!
+In my tests, you need at least Dolphin version 23.04.01.
+In older versions, keneric doesn't seem to run...

 ### Description:
 keneric is a thumbnail generator for KDE5 plasma that uses a script (bash or python) to create these thumbnails.